- Undergrad Program

 Once we determine how best we can help, we can schedule a visit for you to come to Corvallis for a final fitting/test driving session where you can take a car home.
 Any clinician who works with your child is invited as well, as they will likely serve as the best support person once you take a car home.
 We also usually invite the Oregon State students who helped to modify the cars because it’s a great experience for them to see their work in action.

 Checks can be made payable to “OSU Foundation” and designated to the Social Mobility Lab in the memo line (this is very important so that the funds can be deposited in the correct account.
-Checks can be sent to: OSU Foundation, 850 35th St., Corvallis, OR 97333.
+Checks can be sent to: OSU Foundation, 4238 SW Research Way, Corvallis, OR 97333.

 This is why the 12v cars are more difficult to modify: There are a couple of key issues when considering modifying a larger ride-on car.
 The “Big Red” adapted switch uses wires that are too small in diameter to be used with a larger, 12v ride-on car.
 It is important that the wire diameter of any new switch match the wire diameter of the existing wire within the ride-on car.
 If this advice is not followed, there is a good possibility of the wires overheating or catching fire.
 There are electrical modifications that can get around this issue by installing a relay; however, we have not yet made these modifications.
 This is NOT the only safety issue, just an example.
 Our best advice is to contact a local engineer or electrical expert who will be able to help safely modify a ride-on car.

 If you decide to modify a car yourself, our best advice is to share information on this program with your child’s clinical team and seek out help from anyone with engineering/electrical expertise who can help with the modifications.
-Also take a moment to watch this video outlining modifications.

 University of Delaware’s Go Baby Go website (founding group) includes several links such as a national and international contact list and information on how to bring a workshop to your area.
-You can also check out its Facebook page.